The passive activity loss (“PAL”) rules can limit the ability to deduct losses from passive activities, such as rental losses.

 The PAL rules include an exception for real estate professionals.

 Real estate professionals are individuals who own real estate and who spend more than half of their time during the year tending to the property and who do this for more than 750 hours a year.
-These rules can be particularly problematic for individuals who have a regular job or unrelated businesses, as they often will spend more time with their job or business rather than their real estate activities.
+These rules can be particularly problematic for individuals who have regular jobs or unrelated businesses, as they often will spend more time with their job or business rather than their real estate activities.
+And IRS employees often do not understand the concept of having two jobs.

 the term real property trade or business means any real property development, redevelopment, construction, reconstruction, acquisition, conversion, rental, operation, management, leasing, or brokerage trade or business.